SONIDOS DEL SUBCONSCIENTE (I)

 This track is a meaningful proof of prowess in which different atmospheres, suggestions and influences merge into each other.
 “Sonidos del Subcosciente” is a work hanging between sulphurous landscapes and auditory glimpses and it won’t passed unnoticed by the pubblic of experimental digital music enthusiastics, considering the parallelism with artists like Ben Frost and Richard Skelton, and its references to 12K and LINE sounds.

-Notes Asférico presents the first part of “Sonidos del Subconsciente” (Sounds of the Subconscious).
+Notes from the artist Asférico presents the first part of “Sonidos del Subconsciente” (Sounds of the Subconscious).
 A series of pieces based on the combination of massive manipulations of field recordings, captured around the world since 2007, and analog synthesizer sounds designed specifically for this project.

 “Sonidos del Subconsciente” is an imaginary soundtrack of a timeless, deep, dark, blurred and noisy world with millions of files and unknown connections and processes constantly running.